seenthattinker/Conceptinero/projects/roboRep/roboRep.md

 ### What scientific or technological uncertainties did you attempt to overcome?
 (Maximum 350 words)

-This technology evolved out of the work of a medical device representative who found himself wasting copious numbers of hours traveling to hospitals to be present in operation rooms to instruct the medical practitioners on the medical devices that he was representing.
+This technology evolved out of the work of a medical device representative who found himself wasting copious numbers of hours traveling to hospitals to be present at operations to instruct medical practitioners on medical
 The medical device representative wanted to know if there was a way to do his job without being physically present.
 He began to investigate the technology of telepresence, but it was nowhere near where it needed to be to substitute for him in an operating room, there were no known or novel technological approaches to telepresence for surgery rooms.
 That began the experimental process to come up with a robotic representative that could stand in for a medical device representative in an operating theater, allowing the medical device representative to have eyes and the ears in the operating room,